MateuszBrankiewicz/MediPath/backend/endpoints.md

 - 400 - missing fields in request body, new schedule overlaps, time period contains schedules for multiple institutions
 - 500 - doctor or institution with given id have no profile
 - 200 - success

+### /institution/{institutionid}/schedules/{date}
+#### Method: GET

+#### Path variables
+- institutionid - id of the institution
+- date - date to filter the schedules by.
+Can be either "today" or a date in the dd-mm-yyyy format

+#### Returns:
+- 401 - user is not logged in
+- 403 - user is not admin or staff of institution or institution does not exist
+- 400 - invalid date
+- 200 - success